RSCC Policies & Guidelines

-- The nepotism policy applies to any person who is employed as a full, part-time, student, or temporary employee by the institution.
+- This policy applies to any person who is employed as a full, part-time, student or temporary employee by RSCC.

-- The nepotism policy does not apply to individuals hired prior to July 1, 1980, and shall not be retroactively applied; however, change in the status of employees hired prior to 1980 shall be governed by this policy.
+- This policy does not apply to individuals hired prior to July 1, 1980, and shall not be retroactively applied; however, change in the status of employees hired prior to 1980 shall be governed by this policy.

-- Pursuant to this provision, a relative may serve an administrative function within the same institution, school, or unit so long as the duties do not require or include participation in the process of review, recommendation, and/or decision making in any matter concerning hiring, opportunity, activities, promotion, salary, retention, or termination of a relative as defined by T.C.A.
-8-31-102.
+Pursuant to this provision, a relative may serve an administrative function within RSCC so long as the duties do not require or include participation in the process of review, recommendation and/or decision making in any matter concerning hiring, opportunity, activities, promotion, salary, retention or termination of a relative as defined by T.C.A. § 8-31-102 et. seq.

-- An administrator shall not make employment decisions and/or recommendations which impact a relative individually; however, the policy does not prohibit an administrator who does not otherwise violate the nepotism policy from making recommendations that pertain to all faculty and/or staff members at an institution while he/she has a relative who is a faculty or staff member.
+An administrator shall not make employment decisions and/or recommendations which impact a relative individually; however, the policy does not prohibit an administrator who does not otherwise violate the nepotism policy, from making recommendations that pertain to all faculty and/or staff members at RSCC while they have a relative who is a faculty or staff member.

 - The nepotism policy shall not be used or considered in the granting of tenure.

-The institution may remedy any violation of this policy by voluntary transfer or, if an agreement cannot be reached, by involuntary transfer from a unit or position, or by termination, when appropriate.
+Roane State may remedy any violation of this policy by voluntary transfer, or if an agreement cannot be reached, by involuntary transfer, from a unit or position, or by termination when appropriate.